 3. Plan the rest of the 4Ps

-4. Choose what type of promotion you are going to use
+4. Choose the type of promotion

 6. Measure your promotional campaign